kmccol1/kyle-mccolgan/README.md

 Hi, I'm Kyle!
 I'm a web developer and IT security enthusiast based in St. Louis, Missouri, with a passion for creating efficient, user-friendly websites.
 I have experience in **front-end development**, **network programming**, and **information security**.
 This portfolio highlights my personal and professional projects, along with my journey in tech.

-- **Location:** South Linbergh Boulevard, South Saint Louis County, Saint Louis, Missouri, USA
+- **Location:** South Saint Louis County, Saint Louis, Missouri, United States
 - **Skills:** HTML, CSS, JavaScript, C++, Network Programming, Cybersecurity
 - **Experience:** IT security
 - **Education:** B.S.
 Computer Science